andremanns/Modelling-the-Abundance-of-UK-Butterflies/methodology/README.md

 ### ii.
 Model Distribution
 #### Profiling the Data
 Profiling UKBMS count data for all site/species combinations was not possible because absolute index scores from different groups were incomparable.
-Relative abundance profiling was possible, but baseline records were not always present, and this method ignored count-level distribution.
+Relative abundance profiling was possible, but baseline records were missing in some cases, and this method ignored count-level distribution.
 From other ecological abundance studies, it was noted that zero inflation, right skew, over-dispersion (a term used when variance exceeds the mean) and heteroskedasticity (variance increases with the mean) were characteristics typical of this data type [6], [7].
 Another important, yet obvious observation was that count data cannot be negative.
 #### Selecting a Distribution
 The negative binomial model appeared the most compatible.
 This model type is preferred in ecological count studies for its ability to fit datasets characterised by overdispersion and zero inflation [8], [9].
 Unfortunately, this distribution was not available in Pygam.